Matthew Sweet (writer)

-Matthew Sweet (born 2 December 1969) is an English journalist, broadcaster, author, and cultural historian.
+Matthew Sweet is an English journalist, broadcaster, author, and cultural historian.
 A graduate of the University of Oxford, he has been interviewed on many documentaries about television for the BBC and Channel 4.

 Early life

 Born in Hull, Sweet received a doctorate from Oxford on Wilkie Collins.

 Career

 Sweet was among the contributors to The Oxford Companion to English Literature and was both film and television critic for The Independent on Sunday.

-Sweet's book, Shepperton Babylon: The Lost Worlds of British Cinema (2005) is a history of the British film business from the silent days, and includes interviews with surviving figures from the period.
+Sweet's book Shepperton Babylon: The Lost Worlds of British Cinema (2005) is a history of Shepperton Studios and the British film business from the silent days, and includes interviews with surviving figures from the period.
 A television documentary series was adapted from the book.

 Sweet has written other television films and series, including Silent Britain, Checking into History, British Film Forever, The Rules of Film Noir, Truly, Madly, Cheaply!: British B Movies, and A Brief History of Fun.
 He presented a BBC Radio 4 programme The Philosopher's Arms, a show recorded in front of a live audience in which classic philosophical concerns were explored.
-He is the host of the BBC Radio 3 programme Sound of Cinema, which is concerned with film scores and their composers, and a regular presenter of Night Waves (now titled Free Thinking) on the same network.
+From 2013 until October 2025 he was the presenter of the BBC Radio 3 programme Sound of Cinema, which is concerned with film scores and their composers,.
+He is also a regular presenter of Night Waves (now titled Free Thinking) on the same network.